-"The weapons of our fight are not fleshly (i.e., merely human), rather they are able/powerful with God towards tearingdown of fortified constructions, tearing-down reasonings and every proud thought being-raised-up against the experientialknowledge of God, and taking-captive (lit., taking at the point of a spear) every thought (or, perception, opinion) unto the hearing-underobedience of the Anointed-King, also keeping in readiness to bring-justice-out-from every hearing-aside-disobedience (or, hearingamiss-disobedience), whenever the hearing-under-obedience of y'all might be fulfilled."
-II Corinthians 10:4-6
+"The weapons of our fight are not fleshly (i.e., merely human), rather they are able with God for the purpose of a tearing-down of fortified constructions, (we) tearing-down reasonings and every proud thought raising itself up against the experiential-knowledge of the God, and (we) captivating (lit., taking at the point of a spear) every thought (or, opinion) toward the hearing-under-obedience of the Anointed-King, also (we) having readiness to bring-justice-out-from every hearing-aside-disobedience (or, hearing-amiss-disobedience), whenever the hearing-under-obedience of y'all might be fulfilled"

+II Cor.
+10:4-6

 "Be self-controlled, be watchful.
-The adversary of y'all, the devil (the one given to slander or malicious gossip), as a roaring lion walks about seeking someone to gulp down."
-I Peter 5:8
+The adversary of y'all, the devil (the one given to malicious gossip), as a roaring lion walks about seeking someone to gulp down."

+I Pet.
+5:8

 In Romans 12:2, the apostle Paul tells us that spiritual transformation occurs in conjunction with the renewal of our minds, including both our perceptions of reality and our thought processes.
-This is a large enough task by itself, ...attempting to learn truth, and replacing erroneous thoughts with more accurate ones..., if we were left to sort this out on our own.
+This would be a large enough task in itself, ...attempting to learn truth, and replacing erroneous thoughts with more accurate ones..., if we were permitted to sort this out on our own.
 The truth is, however, that it is not just "God and me".
 There are many other sources of information that impinge on our conscious and unconscious minds every day.
-Not only do I have to deal with my faulty roadmap of reality, I am constantly receiving input from family members, co-workers, friends, and media sources that either tend to reinforce old errors, or will direct me down other alleyways that will lead me away from where God wants me to go.
-In addition to the established habits and static of my own mind, and all of the stimulation of the human world, there is also another source of input that must be recognized and treated with the seriousness it deserves.
+Not only do I have to deal with my faulty roadmap of reality, I am constantly receiving input from family members, coworkers, friends, and media sources that either tend to reinforce old errors, or will direct me down other alleyways that will lead me away from where God wants me to go.
+In addition to the established habits and static of my own mind, and all of the stimulation of the human world, there is yet another source of input that must be recognized and treated with the seriousness it deserves.
 There are spiritual beings seeking to influence, infiltrate and program our thought processes and world view, so that they can manipulate us to their evil purposes.